Systems that saturate the Margolus-Levitin quantum speed limit: Discussion

 An immediate consequence of these structural constraints is that the rank of $\rho$ cannot exceed the degeneracy of the ground-state energy.
 This requirement rules out faithful states.
 Below we introduce a modified Margolus--Levitin bound for qubits that permits faithful states to saturate the resulting speed limit as well.

 This modification naturally raises the question of whether Uhlmann--Jozsa fidelity is the most appropriate extension of the pure-state overlap to mixed states in this setting.
-While fidelity is a standard and operationally meaningful choice, it is by no means unique; several alternative generalizations of overlap exist and may lead to distinct or potentially sharper speed limits.
+While fidelity is a standard and operationally meaningful choice, it is by no means unique; several alternative generalizations of overlap exist and may yield distinct or sharper speed limits.
 Investigating such alternatives will be the subject of future work.

 Ness \emph{et al.}~\cite{NeAlSa2022} derived a dual version of the Margolus--Levitin quantum speed limit, which was later extended to arbitrary overlap in Ref.~\cite{HoSo2023a}.
 In the last section below we extend this dual bound to mixed states, using Uhlmann--Jozsa fidelity as the distinguishability measure, and characterize all mixed-state systems that achieve equality in this dual quantum speed limit.